Sometimes beverages are spilled on patios, or mildew, moss and white salt spots develop (especially when located in shade or humid environments).

-- Spray water on spot to moisten the surface then squirt liquid dish detergent directly on top.
-Scrub with a stiff bristle brush and hot water, rinse with clear water.
+- Wet the spot to moisten the surface then squirt liquid dish detergent directly on top. scour with a stiff bristle brush, rinse clear.

-- You can use a 50/50 mix of vinegar and water for more muscle.
+- You can use a 50/50 mix of vinegar/water for more muscle.

 - Method #1: A poultice of flour and hydrogen peroxide can be applied, cover with plastic wrap and tape all edges to concrete.
-Leave for 48 hours then brush away when dried.
-If poultice does not draw up the spot, reapply.
+Wait for 48 hours then sweep away when dried.
+If poultice does not draw up the splotch, reapply.